The chromatic number of the plane with an interval of forbidden distances is at least 7: Proof of the main result

 By reasoning similarly, we get that if no pair of points with the same multicolor is found, then a disk of unit radius centered at $x$ contains at least 10 trichromatic points of pairwise different multicolors

 In addition, all regions are 1-connected, and at least one of the boundaries between regions of colors $1,2$, or $1,3$, or $2,3$ should end at the border of one of the colors $4,5,6$.
 (Fig.~\ref{fig_10pts}).
+Indeed, consider a maximal region $R$ colored in $1, 2, 3$ and containing $u$.
+Along the boundary of $R$ there cannot be tiles of only one of the colors $1, 2, 3$, because the monochromatic regions are 1-connected.
+Hence, the boundary between a pair of colors $1, 2, 3$ faces the boundary of the region at the trichromatic point $p$.
+The third color at $p$ must be one of $4,5,6$.
 But having an additional trichromatic point with a multicolor $\{1,2,q\}, \; q \in \{4,5,6\}$ in the circle contradicts Proposition~\ref{prop3col1}. \end{proof}

-Let us proceed to the proof of Theorem 1.
+Let us proceed to the proof of Theorem~\ref{thm_main}.

 \begin{proof} By Lemma~\ref{final} in any proper discrete coloring of the plane in 6 colors with parameter $h>0$, for arbitrarily small $h$ there will be trichromatic points $u, v$ with the same multicolor, with $1<\|u-v\|<2$.
 Consider a pair of circles $T_1(u)$, $T_1(v)$.
 Their union is a bicycle.
 It must be colored in three colors, which is impossible according to the Lemma~\ref{bicycle}.
 Then it follows from Proposition~\ref{prop_discrete} that an arbitrary proper coloring in 6 colors with forbidden interval $[1-\varepsilon,1+\varepsilon]$ also does not exist.
 Finally, it remains to note that the transition from a strictly convex norm to an arbitrary norm can be easily realized by Lemma~\ref{lemma_strictly_convex}. \end{proof}